 ‘There is quite a lot doing.
 I have been promoted to the Internal Security Operations Command – the ISOC.
 I’m a full Colonel now.
 I am here with four of my men.
 We are going down to Narathiwat to meet with someone and we are

 traveling with false identification.
 We don’t want to let on to the the police that we are in the neighborhood if we don’t have to.
 There is so much drug smuggling down there with police collusion among the smugglers and the separatists,

 that the less anyone knows about us the better.
 I’m riding in that beat up old Honda four-door outside but it has a good engine and a trunk packed with automatic weapons, suppressors, explosives, grenades, land mines, you name it.’

 ‘Sounds like trouble.
 I don’t suppose you're going there just to deliver your load.’

 ‘Well, in a way, yes.
 I doubt that they will want to accept everything.
 But you know how these things go.’

 The man smiled and placed his finger tips together.
 To tell you the truth we drove all the way from Bangkok without

 stopping and we could use a day’s rest.
 I’ll just have a chat with your Captain Ritak.
-Ask him to forget about this matter.
+Ask him to forget

 You know I’ve always been a much better negotiator than you have Jip.
 Do you know where he lives?’